Why Are Dogs Scared of Fireworks? Tips for Fourth of July

 Counterconditioning, aka, sharing some positive vibes with your dog.

-A survey that was sent out by the University of Bern’s Companion Animal Behavior Group in Switzerland uncovered perhaps the most promising option for helping dogs that are afraid of fireworks.
+A survey that was sent out by the University of Bern’s Companion Animal Behavior Group in Switzerland uncovered the most promising option for helping dogs that are afraid of fireworks.

-Counterconditioning sounds like a fancy therapy word, but it’s really just taking a scary situation and making it fun for your dog.
+Counterconditioning sounds like a fancy therapy word, but it’s just taking a scary situation and making it fun for your dog.
 According to the survey, giving dogs special playtime, treats, and positive interactions during fireworks had a success rate of 70%.

 Look into getting a few new interactive toys that you can use to play with your pup.
 It can be super simple, like some new tennis balls or a tug-of-war toy; whatever your dog is really into!